PM ‘sorry for believing Mandelson’s lies’ as he apologises to Epstein’s victims

 One Labour MP told the Press Association that WhatsApp chats among backbenchers that are usually animated have gone “eerily quiet”, and that the mood is “sombre” and suggested this could signal plotting behind the scenes.

-They said Mr McSweeney has “got to go”, and they were “really disappointed” that he has not already been sacked.
+They said Mr McSweeney has “got to go”, and they were “really disappointed” that he has not already been fired.

 There was also anger about Downing Street’s attempt to control the release of potentially explosive documents providing insight into how the decision was made.